FDS Overnight Camp!

 Dance and Gymnastics Classes: Each day dancers attend classes to learn new techniques and learn fun new dances.

-Camp Activities: Silver Creek Pool, Basketballs, Footballs, Tennis, Softballs, Volleyballs, Horse Shoe Pits, Movie Night, Karaoke, Hike.
+FDS Camp Activities: Calvin Crest Swimming Pool, Basketballs, Footballs, Tennis, Softballs, Volleyballs, Horse Shoe Pits, Movie Night, Karaoke, FDS Stars of the Night Hike.

 And much more…